Pediatric Neurogastroenterology Program

 - Allan M. Goldstein, MD

 A Comprehensive Care Program

-The Pediatric Neurogastroenterology Program at MassGeneral Hospital for Children (MGHfC) provides a multidisciplinary team approach aimed at restoring nutritional status and improving bowel function in children with a variety of congenital or acquired intestinal problems.
-Our goal is to provide you and your child with a wide range of expertise in the evaluation and treatment of severe intestinal disorders, including:
+The Pediatric Neurogastroenterology Program at MassGeneral Hospital for Children (MGHfC) is designed to restore nutritional status and improve bowel function in children with a variety of chronic intestinal problems, including dysmotility, malabsorption and short bowel syndrome.
+Our goal is to provide a multidisciplinary approach that offers you and your child a wide range of expertise in the evaluation and treatment of children with severe intestinal disorders including:

 - Hirschsprung’s disease

 Each child will be evaluated and cared for by a team of experts, including pediatric surgeons, gastroenterologists, nutritionists and nurses.
 Child psychiatrists, child life specialists and social workers are also readily available to assist in the care of these young patients.
 In collaboration with the Pediatric Gastrointestinal Motility Center at MGHfC, we use state-of-the-art equipment to examine the motility of the intestinal tract.
 Our team works closely with pathologists and radiologists who are experts in these complex conditions.

 Members of the Neurogastroenterology Program are actively involved in leading scientific research to understand better the causes of intestinal failure.

 Our basic science research program aims to understand the development of the enteric nervous system and how abnormalities of nerve cell development in the intestine lead to functional disorders of the intestine, including Hirschsprung’s disease, pseudo-obstruction and abnormal intestinal barrier function.
 We are also currently studying the potential of isolating and transplanting neuronal stem cells into the intestine for the treatment of intestinal neuropathies such as Hirschsprung’s disease.